UB-Mannheim/docxstruct/README.md

 ```

 ## Creating segments
 For creating a segment from input data.
-In your segment holder class (i.e. 'akf_segment_holder') create
+In your segment holder class (i.e. `akf_segment_holder`) create
 the code which recognizes start and  optionally the stop condition of the
 segment.
-The segment recognition class should always inherit from 'Segment'
+The segment recognition class should always inherit from `Segment`
 parent class (which gives a set of values and has abstract functions for matching).
-When creating a matching function (match_start_condition or match_stop_condition)
+When creating a matching function (`match_start_condition` or `match_stop_condition`)
-make sure that the function has the same parameters as in the example (or as abstract functions in 'Segment').
+make sure that the function has the same parameters as in the example (or as abstract functions in `Segment`).

-If the 'match_stop_condition' function is not defined, the segment will continue
+If the `match_stop_condition` function is not defined, the segment will continue
 from the start line to the start of the next segment by default.
 This behaviour can
 also be specified in the configuration.
 The given segment tag to the parents constructor
 is used for common identification of the segment later.
 The match work function